513: The Brain That Wouldn't Die

 Clutch Cargo was a 1959 animated TV series that attempted to eliminate the time and expense of drawing lip movements by simply filming the voice actors’ lips through a megaphone and superimposing them onto the animated characters, with truly bizarre results.

-Larry Storch is best known for playing Corporal Agarn in the TV series F Troop and as a voiceover artist in dozens of cartoons.
+American actor Larry Storch (1923-2022) was best known for playing Corporal Agarn in the TV comedy series F Troop (ABC, 1965-1967) and as a voiceover artist in dozens of cartoons.

 “She had a heart, and a brain.”
-And a noive.
+And da noive.

-In the film The Wizard of Oz, Dorothy’s companions sing wistfully about how they wish they had a brain, a heart, and a “noive,” or nerve.
+In the 1939 film The Wizard of Oz, Dorothy and her companions sing wistfully together about how they wish they had, in turn: a brain, a heart, a home, with the Cowardly Lion lastly wishing for "the noive,” or nerve (bravery).

 Sounds like Crazy Guggenheim’s in there.

 Crazy Guggenheim, played by Frank Fontaine, was a character on The Jackie Gleason Show from 1962-1966.
-Guggenheim, a perpetual drunk, appeared regularly opposite Gleason in the “Joe’s Bar” skits.
+Guggenheim, a perpetual drunk, appeared regularly opposite Gleason in the “Joe’s Bar” skits, where, after playing up late-stage alcoholism for laughs, Guggenheim would end the skit by singing a song in a skilled (and suddenly sober) baritone.

 Tom is imitating Flash Bazbo, Space Explorer, a recurring character voiced by Christopher Guest on The National Lampoon Radio Hour, a weekly show that ran on about 600 radio stations in 1974.
 In addition to Guest, the show featured early work by John Belushi, Chevy Chase, Bill Murray, and many others.